Some Of The Best Petroglyphs In Moab

 Time: Allow around 30 minutes for a short easy walk and time to view the rock art.

 Trail Length: From the (unmarked) Gold Bar Trailhead it’s about 0.3 miles roundtrip.

-This rock art features images of humans, shields, sheep, dogs, birds, and various abstract shapes painted or carved on the rock.
-See small petroglyphs carved into nearby boulders at the cliff bases.
-The large figures of the Courthouse Wash Petroglyphs are believed to have been painted by Archaic Indians, 5,000 – 750 B.C.
+This rock art site is a bit different as you’ll be viewing Pictographs which are paintings rather than petroglyphs which are carvings.
+The site features images of humans, shields, sheep, dogs, birds, and various abstract shapes painted or carved on the rock.
+There are also small petroglyphs carved into nearby boulders at the cliff bases.
+The large figures of the Courthouse Wash Pictographs are believed to be from, 5,000 – 750 B.C.
 This is an official national historical site.

 Location: (About 3 miles from Moab) Take US 191 north to the gravel path of the Courthouse Wash Rock Art Trail, and walk east to the cliff bases.
 Look up to see the faint petroglyphs.
 (If you reach Courthouse Wash, you’ve gone too far.)